leanprover-community/mathlib4/scripts/README.md

 - `lean-pr-testing-comments.sh`
   Generate comments and labels on a Lean or Batteries PR after CI has finished on a `*-pr-testing-NNNN` branch.
-- `update_nolints_CI.sh` (maintenance, runs once a week)
+- `update_nolints_CI.sh`
+  Update the `nolints.json` file to remove unneeded entries.
+Automatically run once a week.
 - `bench_summary.lean`
-  Convert data retrieved from the speed-center into a shorter, more accessible format, and post a comment with this summary on github.
+  Convert data retrieved from the speed center into a shorter, more accessible format, and post a comment with this summary on github.
 - `declarations_diff.sh`
   Attempts to find which declarations have been removed and which have been added in the current PR with respect to `master`, and posts a comment on github with the result.

-Managing nightly-testing and bump branches
+**Managing nightly-testing and bump branches**
 - `create-adaptation-pr.sh` implements some of the steps in the workflow described at https://leanprover-community.github.io/contribute/tags_and_branches.html#mathlib-nightly-and-bump-branches Specifically, it will: